Get the latest school information & updates related to the Coronavirus (COVID-19)

 The Crossroads School is a public, tuition-free charter middle school operated by Living Classrooms Foundation through a contract with the Baltimore City Public School System.
 The school is located within the Edward St. John Learning and Teaching Center that sits on Living Classrooms’ East Harbor Campus adjacent to Harbor East and Harbor Point.
 Crossroads School opened its doors in September 2002, draws students from a citywide lottery and currently serves 162 students in grades 6-8.

 Crossroads prides itself on being a “school of choice” whereby students, families, and teachers choose to be a part of the Crossroads educational community.
 The curriculum focuses on the fundamentals of reading, writing, and math with a hands-on, interdisciplinary approach.
 Technology, cooperative learning, critical thinking, and real-world application of knowledge are also considered to be fundamental to the core curriculum.

 With continued community support, this effective school can continue to benefit the lives of our students and provide a meaningful, enriching alternative to low-performing area schools.

 Percentage of Crossroads’ student population come from economically disadvantaged families.

-Percentile – Crossroads 8th grade student ranking on the 2017 PARCC Math Assessment.
+Percentile – Crossroads 7th and 8th grade student ranking on the 2018 PARCC Math Assessment.

 The Crossroads School Advisory Board